Frequently Asked Questions about mIRC

 Return to the table of contents.

-Requirements - Besides running MS-Windows you need to have an Internet account and a properly installed Winsock.
-If you can use FTP, Email, News or other Internet programs from within Windows already, you can safely assume you have both.
+Requirements - Besides running MS-Windows you need to have an Internet connection.
+If you can use FTP, Email, News or other Internet programs from within Windows already, you can safely assume you have a connection.
 If you do not have your Internet access properly configured on your PC you should deal with that first.

 Registration - mIRC is a shareware program.
 This system of distributing programs, as shareware, shows the true spirit of the Internet.
 You can download mIRC for free and give it a try.
 If during or after the evaluation period you decide to continue to use mIRC, you're asked to pay a small registration fee.
 This will allow us to go on developing and supporting mIRC.